aaru-dps/RedBookPlayer/README.md

 For Disc Switching:
 - If you change the number of discs in the internal changer, you must restart the program for it to take effect

+For Shuffling:
+- Shuffling only works on the current set of playable tracks
+- If you are in single disc mode and switch discs, it will not automatically shuffle the new tracks

 For both Volume Up and Volume Down:
 - Holding **Ctrl** will move in increments of 2